Judging Information for the National Tournament

 School Judging Commitment

-The following rules govern the provision of judges by Colleges entering students into competition in the National Tournament.
+: The following rules govern the provision of judges by Colleges entering students into competition in the National Tournament.

-Phi Rho Pi does not tolerate any behaviors which constitute sexual harassment.
-In order to protect the safety of all participants, everyone who attends the National Tournament should undergo Title IX/sexual harassment training as mandated by their home institution.
 A. Each college shall be required to bring one competent (as defined below) judge for each four (4) contestants, or fraction thereof entered.
 However, no school shall be made to bring more than 3 judges (No fees are charged for not having 4 judges).
+Forensics educators and judges shall act in accordance with their own institutional obligations (College Code of Conduct – Student Handbook – Title IX policies).
+Failure to adhere to and being current with employer's policies will render a person ineligible to judge.
+Prior to judging at the Phi Rho Pi National Tournament, all judges shall be required to show proof of Title IX training.
 B. There shall be no provision for penalty fees in lieu of judges, except as the Tournament Director can GUARANTEE that competent judges can be hired with that money.
-Penalty fees in these instances shall be determined by the Tournament Director on a per-student- not-covered-by-a-judge ratio.
+Penalty fees in these instances shall be determined by the Tournament Director on a per-student-not-covered-by-a-judge ratio.
 If only a limited number of competent judges can be obtained, the colleges most distant from the National Tournament site will receive preference for such option.
 C. No coach may code him/herself out of judging any event.
 D. Judges shall be responsible for judging all rounds (including eliminations) assigned by the Tournament Management.
 (Room and judging commitments includes the entire tournament.)
+1. Failure to judge as assigned will result in a $50 penalty for each ballot not judged.
+2. If the assessed fines are not paid during the course of the tournament, the school’s Administration will be billed 3.
+If the failure to pick up a ballot is due to tournament administration error, an exception can be made.
 E. Once a ballot has been assigned, it may not be exchanged with, or given away to, another judge (even one from your own school!) without approval by the Judges Table.
-F. If a school is requesting special consideration in splitting a judging commitment, the school must provide an explanation submitted with each of the judge’s information forms, including specific available days and times for each judge.
+F. If a school is requesting special consideration in splitting a judging commitment, the school must provide explanation submitted with each of the judge’s information form, including specific available days and times for each judge.
+A coach cannot buy out of a complete judging commitment.
+One could split a commitment, but only for half.
 G. All judges are required to call roll at the beginning of a round.
 H. Attendance at one of the two judging meetings held prior to the beginning of competition is required of all individuals judging at the National Tournament.
 I. Coaches/Judges should not recruit students while actively judging.
 J. Students from colleges not meeting their judging responsibilities shall not be permitted to continue in competition. |

 |